justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/code.md

 `@justeattakeaway/pie-icons` is our base icon package, from which our other icon packages extend.
 It is a collection of SVG files.
 This means that you can use these icons in all the same ways you can use SVGs (e.g. img, background-image, inline, object, embed, iframe).

-[This package](https://github.com/justeattakeaway/pie/tree/main/packages/tools/pie-icons) is used to build the framework-specific icons for Web Components, React and Vue.
+[This package](https://github.com/justeattakeaway/pie/tree/main/packages/tools/pie-icons) also provides a JavaScript API for the iconset, and this is what is used to build the framework-specific icons for Web Components, React and Vue.

 {% notification {